The Shining (film): Influence in popular culture

 The film's haunted ballroom scene served as inspiration for English musician Leyland Kirby to create the Caretaker alias; his debut album Selected Memories from the Haunted Ballroom (1999) featured a prominent influence from the film.

-In 2004 martial arts comedy film Kung Fu Hustle, the protagonist arrives at the door of a cell in a mental asylum, and hallucinates a large wave of blood rushing from the cell door, similar to a scene in The Shining.

 American rock band Thirty Seconds to Mars produced a music video for their 2006 single "The Kill" which is an extended homage to the film.
 The music video is set in a haunted hotel, and replicates imagery from the film including the black intertitles with white text, Jack's typewriter, Lloyd's bar, Jack bouncing a tennis ball against a wall, the ghostly woman in the bathroom, the murdered Grady sisters, and the hotel guest being fellated by another man dressed as a bear.
 The music video was directed by lead singer Jared Leto.

 Director Tim Burton, who credits Kubrick as an influence, modeled the characters of Tweedledum and Tweedledee in his 2010 version of Alice in Wonderland on the Grady girls (like so many viewers of the film, Burton identifies the girls as twins in spite of Ullman's dialogue to the contrary).

 Vince Gilligan, being a fan of Kubrick and his "non-submersible moments", has included references to Kubrick movies in many of his works.
 "I'm happy to see that his inspiration has shown in noticeable ways in our work in Breaking Bad and Better Call Saul", says Gilligan.
 Breaking Bad's 2010 episode "Sunset" has a cop radioing for assistance and begins, "KDK-12" – the radio address at the Overlook, before being axed.
-The axe-murdered Grady twins in The Shining are turned into the axe-murdering Salamanca twins in Breaking Bad.
+The axe-murdered Grady sisters in The Shining are turned into the axe-murdering Salamanca twins in Breaking Bad.
 The descent of the main character, school teacher Walt, into the dark killer has some similarities to Jack's arc.
 Reflections are used in both to show the characters change.
 Better Call Saul has a "Here's Johnny" scare in an episode.
 Gilligan has also likened his early writing situation, getting snowed in and not writing, to feeling like Jack while going insane.

 The TV series Psych has a 2012 episode titled "Heeeeere's Lassie" in which the plot and characters are based on the film.
 "Here's Johnny!" was parodied by British comedian Lenny Henry in an advertisement for Premier Inn.
 It was banned from being screened on a children's TV network.